 Part 1: Depth of Field and Exposure Triangle

 Why do we go out and take photos?

 What makes us love staring at a beautiful landscape photograph?

-Photography can be a profession, a hobby, a passion, it’s how you can tell the story of what you’ve seen through your lenses and how you felt in a particular moment and place.
+Photography can be a profession, a hobby, a passion, it’s how you tell the story of what you’ve seen through your lenses and how you were feeling in a particular moment and place.

 Photography has the ability, like no other medium, of capturing a moment and its essence.
 It’s how you tell others your point of view on something through images of reality, how you give others access to the places you visit, how you bring them with you to a piece of what you’ve experienced.